Files

 4. Add ChangeDetector Transformer

 We will use the ChangeDetector transformer to determine the changes between the two datasets.
-The ChangeDetector creates an attribute called fme_db_operation and based on the output port assigns it a value of either UPDATE, INSERT, DELETE or if the feature is unchanged, no attribute is created.
+The ChangeDetector creates an attribute called fme_db_operation and, based on the output port, assigns it a value of either UPDATE, INSERT, DELETE, or, if the feature is unchanged, no attribute is created.

 Add a ChangeDetector to the canvas and connect the Original input port to the public.DowntownParks reader feature type and the Revised input port to the ParksUpdates reader feature type.